eklem/search-index-cookbook/README.md

 # search-index-cookbook
 A collection of recipes and how to's on interesting use cases with [search-index](https://github.com/fergiemcdowall/search-index)
 Feel free to [suggest a new topic](https://github.com/eklem/search-index-cookbook/issues/new) you want explained.
+We've created a [simple indexer for debug purposes](/eklem/search-index-indexer) so it's easy to test out any given JSON data set and config.

 ## Topics